 Any treatments booked for wasps, when the problem is actually bees, will be fully charged.

 The Council, and its pest control contractor, do not deal with the removal or eradication of bees.

 Preventing pest problems

-There are actions you can take to prevent pests from becoming a problem.
 Do not feed pigeons in public places.
 Any food not eaten is likely to attract rats and you may be prosecuted under the Environmental Protection Act 1990 for littering.